redhatstuart/azure-aro/README.md

 <hr>

-## Azure Red Hat OpenShift 4.3
+## Azure Red Hat OpenShift 4.x

-* aro43-build.sh
+* aro-build.sh

-This script will deploy Azure Red Hat OpenShift 4.3 and create the necessary group/network infrastructure required.
+This script will deploy Azure Red Hat OpenShift 4.x and create the necessary group/network infrastructure required.
 The process takes roughly 35 minutes.
-Until the 'az aro' command becomes GA within the Azure Linux CLI, you must ensure your Azure CLI has the extension included: **az extension add -n aro --indexi https://az.aroapp.io/preview** and continue to keep it updated: **az extension update -n aro --index https://az.aroapp.io/preview**
+Until the 'az aro' command becomes GA within the Azure Linux CLI, you must ensure your Azure CLI has the extension included: **az extension add -n aro --index https://az.aroapp.io/preview** and continue to keep it updated: **az extension update -n aro --index https://az.aroapp.io/preview**

+The usage is as follows:
+**./aro-build.sh** to create an ARO 4.x cluster with a standard aroapp.io domain.
+**./aro-build.sh blah.foo.com** to create an ARO 4.x cluster with a custom domain of blah.foo.com

+Notes:
+* Custom domains will error on an invalid SSL certificate since it is self-signed.
+You will need to upload a signed SSL cert for your domain to address this.
+* The build script will look for the DNS Zone i and A records for the custom domain.
+If either don't exist, it will create the zone and/or associated A records.
+* Using the example above, it will be your responsibility to create an NS record from the **foo.com** zone to point to **blah.foo.com**.
+* The nameservers for **blah.foo.com** will be provided by the script during build.

 * aro43-aad-connect.sh